 This strategy is used by people who are so committed to a particular point of view that they discount any evidence that conflicts with their views.
-A senior secondary student, for example, may rant that Shakespeare's plays are stupid and refuse to acknowledge that millions of people have enjoyed them for centuries.
+An upper secondary school student, for example, may rant that Shakespeare's plays are stupid and refuse to acknowledge that millions of people have enjoyed them for centuries.